River Cottage: Other business ventures

 Bristol in March 2020 and Winchester in July 2020.

 Some time between 2014 and 2017 the River Cottage Canteen & Deli name was rebranded to River Cottage Kitchen & Deli.

-The Kitchen & Deli in Axminster town centre closed permanently in February 2022 and a new Kitchen & Store was opened near Axminster at Park Farm, the River Cottage HQ, in April 2022.
+The Kitchen & Deli in Axminster town centre closed permanently in February 2022 and the River Cottage Kitchen was opened near Axminster at Park Farm, the River Cottage HQ, in April 2022.
+The River Cottage Kitchen serves an all-day menu, based at the River Cottage HQ.